Skip to main content

 4. Confirm the deletion

-kubectl delete kdcdatabase my-postgres -n my-project
+kubectl delete kdcdatabase my-postgres -n acme-production

 danger